-Why Venice, Florida Has So Many Shark Teeth
+Why Are There So Many Shark Teeth in Venice, Florida?

 Walk along its beaches or snorkel just offshore, and chances are you'll spot the glossy triangle of a fossilized tooth glinting among the shells and sand.
 But why does this coastal town hold such an extraordinary abundance of prehistoric treasures?
 Use our shark tooth identification chart to identify your Venice finds!